mantidproject/mantid/docs/source/release/v4.0.0/indirect_inelastic.rst

 Bugfixes
 ########
+- Symmetrise tab has changed so you can no longer click the run button before preview, and preview will not run even if clicked unless the max or min bars on the top graph have changed from their default.
 - A bug where the output reduced files had large file sizes depending on the size of the batch being reduced from the :ref:`ISISIndirectEnergyTransfer <algm-ISISIndirectEnergyTransfer>` algorithm on the ISISEnergyTransfer interface has been fixed.
 The :ref:`ISISIndirectEnergyTransferWrapper <algm-ISISIndirectEnergyTransferWrapper>` algorithm should be used instead